5 independent bookstores in Dallas you’ll fall in love with.

 Lucky Dog Books

-A used bookstore with multiple locations (including Paperbacks Plus, a sister store in Mesquite), Lucky Dog Books is easily one of the best bookstores in Dallas for their discounts alone.
+A used bookstore with multiple locations, Lucky Dog Books is easily one of the best bookstores in Dallas for their discounts alone.

 Last but definitely not least is a Bishop Arts District favorite.
 We’ve talked about Wild Detectives a lot on Passport To Eden but if you’re new, here’s the gist: Wild Detectives is a low-lit indie bookshop meets bar.
 You can grab a drink and read indoors or BYOB (bring your own book) and slip into a bench in the backyard patio (recommended).